 - Elections shall be held at the AGM to elect Officers and Representatives for the following annual session.
 Officers can only be removed from their posts by an AGM, EGM, voluntary resignation or a majority vote by the remaining Committee.

 - If Committee positions are left unfilled after the AGM then the Committee shall have the power to temporarily co-opt a member of the Society onto the Committee to fill a vacant role.
 This could be for a single event or a set of tasks, but the co-opted members are not regarded as full Committee members and can be removed at any time.

 - The voting system shall be first-past-the-post, with the currently presiding President having the casting vote, and shall be conducted by a show of hands.

-- There shall be a period of time between the AGM and an official handover session, where leaving Committee members can educate those entering on the running of the Society, and during which the new Secretary must submit a sheet of contact details for the new Committee to the Union Societies Network as soon as possible.
+- There shall be a period of time between the AGM and an official handover session, where leaving Committee members can educate those entering on the running of the Society.

 5c.
 Constitutional Amendments

 Any amendment to this constitution shall require quoracy of twice Committee members plus one present at a properly constituted AGM or EGM.

 All such amendments shall only become valid after approval by the Societies Network.